danfuzz/samizdat/doc/library-guide/LangNode.md

 Makes a literal node that represents the symbol with the given `name`.
 `name` must be a string.

+#### `makeSymbolTableExpression(mappings*) -> node`

+Makes an expression node that represents the construction of a symbol table consisting of the given `mappings`.
+Arguments that are `mapping` values are restructured into appropriate calls to `makeSymbolTable` or `makeValueSymbolTable`.
+Other arguments are taken to be interpolated arguments.
+In trivial cases, the result is a simple `call` node for a call to `makeSymbolTable` or `makeValueSymbolTable`.
+In other cases, the result is a call to `cat` with less trivial internal structure.

 #### `makeThunk(node) -> node`

 Makes a thunk (no-argument function) that evaluates the given node, allowing